JesperHartsuiker/IoT-module/Team Workspace/Pol_Toni/exercises/README.md

 ## Root Folder: [IoT-module](https://github.com/JesperHartsuiker/IoT-module/tree/main/#iot-module-project-progress-portfolio)

   * Activity Overview:
-    * The activities in this repository are numbered from 01 to 06, each represented as a separate folder named "ActivityXX", corresponding to its activity number (e.g., "Activity01" for the first activity).
+    * The activities in this repository are numbered from 01 to 06, each represented as a separate folder named "activityXX", corresponding to its activity number (e.g., "activity01" for the first activity).

   * Detailed Instructions:
     * Inside each "ActivityXX" folder, you'll find a comprehensive `README.md` file.
 This document serves as your guide, offering a clear understanding of the activity's objectives, requirements, and step-by-step instructions.